Crepopcorn/environmental_data_monitoring/README.md

 # environmental_data_monitoring

-### This web application is designed to meet all of the club task, to provide a usable web application for environmental monitoring.
+### This web application is designed to use for club task, to provide a usable web application for environmental monitoring.

 ---